 When the race officially ended, there were still about 20 people on the course…and this was a race we needed to qualify for.
 Pacheco and Mari were still at the trail head cheering the last runners in.
 He spent more time doing that than he did running.

 One of the things I love about these races are the people.
 Badwater Ben was there, taking photos.
 Fred Pollard, who has run nearly 100 ultras and didn’t start until he was 62 years old was there as a volunteer.
 (Fred was also the cook at Shortcut Saddle aid station for AC100).
 AC100 winner Dominic Grossman was there, as was his AC100 finisher girlfriend Katie Desplinter, who had been out on a run and ended up volunteering at Newcombe’s Saddle.
 Keira Henninger was at Redbox helping out, cheering folks on, and, mostly, supporting her boyfriend, who was running the race.
 Jimmy Dean Freeman was also there, cheering on everyone, but especially cheering on his wife Kate, who finished 2nd.
 The So Cali ultrarunners not racing were there as volunteers or just as cheerleaders.
-It is a wonderful community we have here.

 The awards ceremony was held early so that the winners didn’t need to wait around.
 Along with the awards ceremony was a kid’s run.
 I’m not sure how long it was – I think it was just the final climb to the top.
 Smoky the Bear was there to entertain and educate and their swag bags were full of Smokey the Bear stuff.
 Maggie’s husband Bob came up with their 3 kids and then left them with Maggie and ran home, 20 something miles, all down hill, which turned out to be a great thing because he was finally able to experience trashed quads.